 Bony was working at the K’ak’a Naój Association for Women’s Development promoting women’s integral development in the Department of Sololá when she became a Fellow.
 This young indigenous leader has had different roles defending women, including teaching adult literacy, as an election monitor in public elections, and participating as a board member for different women’s groups.
 She has also participated in activities and meetings with young people, and in a Latin American meeting for Sexual and Reproductive Rights.
 Bony is fluent in Kiche, Kakchiquel, and Spanish, and holds a degree as Kiche-Spanish Bilingual Primary Education Teacher.
 She later studied to become a secondary education teacher in social sciences.
 Her long-term goal is to teach social sciences and natural sciences to young people, and to work towards the prevention of teenage pregnancy.
 She is devoted to fighting for women to be able to present initiatives and participate more strongly in the Municipal Development Council (COMUDE).
 Bony was 29 years old when she was selected as a GOJoven Fellow.

-Jessica was working as the Network Coordinator at the Municipal Office for the Protection of Children and Adolescents, where she followed up on reports of human rights violations of children and teenagers in Panajachel, whens he became a Fellow.
+Jessica is currently the Executive Director for GOJoven Guatemala.
+She was 21 years old when she was selected as a GOJoven Fellow, while working as the Network Coordinator at the Municipal Office for the Protection of Children and Adolescents, where she followed up on reports of human rights violations of children and teenagers in Panajachel.
 Jessica graduated from Youth Networks, an organization that works in politics, environment and communications.
 She has served as Sexual and Reproductive Health Program Coordinator for Asociación Amigos de Santa Cruz, in Sololà.
 This young indigenous leader is currently studying Business Administration and is fluent in both Spanish and Kakchiquel.
-Once she graduates, she would like to start an organization with young graduates from Youth Networks, to benefit children and teenagers.
-Jessica was 21 years old when she was selected as a GOJoven Fellow.
+Since she was a Fellow, she has long aspired to start an organization with young graduates from youth networks, to benefit children and teenagers.